-Under general rules, an application for a six months' extension to the period of validity for a supplementary protection certificate must be submitted not later than one year prior to expiry of the certificate.
+Under general rules, an application for a six months' extension to the period of validity for a supplementary protection certificate must be submitted not later than two years prior to expiry of the certificate.
 Special transitional rules have been set in consideration of holders of certificates that expire in the first few years after the Paediatric Regulation enters into force in Norway.

 Under the transitional rules, applications for extension of the period of validity for a supplementary protection certificate in Norway, up to 1 September 2022, must be submitted not later than six months before the certificate expires.
 Thereafter, the general time limit of not later than two years before the certificate expires, will apply.

 Further transitional rules have been set for certificates expiring close in time to 1 September 2017.
 Under these rules, only holders of certificates expiring after 1 March 2017 will be able to have the period of validity extended.
 This is related to the requirement for the extension to represent a direct continuation of the period of validity of the certificate, and means that holders of certificates expiring before 1 March 2017 cannot obtain any extension of the period of validity of the certificate.

 - If the certificate expires after 1 March 2017, an extension can be obtained, but only with effect for that part of the six-month period, counting from date of expiry of the certificate, remaining at 1 September 2017.
 Nor does the extension take effect until the application for extension has been published.

 - If the certificate does not expire until after 1 September 2017, on the other hand, it will be possible to obtain a six-month extension that represents a direct continuation of the period of validity of the certificate.

 - If the certificate expires before 1 April 2018, the deadline for applying for an extended period of validity will be 1 October 2017.